Skip to main content

 Clinical Core

-The overall objective is to maintain research subjects, clinical resources, and clinical data to support research and to assist in the development of new clinical and interdisciplinary research.
+The overall objective is to maintain research participants, clinical resources, and clinical data to support research and to assist in the development of new clinical and interdisciplinary research.
 This core is responsible for performing the annual nursing, neurological, and neuropsychological evaluations of all ADRC participants, as well as refining and evaluating clinical and neuropsychological assessment procedures for accurate identification of MCI and the transition to AD in very mildly impaired subjects.
 The core also participates in projects with other ADCs and in multicenter therapeutic drug trials for Alzheimer's disease.

 Core Leaders: Douglas Galasko, M.D. & Diane Jacobs, Ph.D.